Iceland Family Vacation Ideas for a Long Layover near KEF

 Lastly, Laugavegur Shopping Street is where the haps is happening, so start there for boutique shops and colorful street scenes.

-Geothermal Areas in Iceland Near Reykyavik Airport
+Bonus Ideas: Geothermal Areas in Iceland Near Reykjavik Airport

 Blue Lagoon